- Brawler’s Guild

 - When you tag a critter, you will be phased out with other wildlife until the match is over.

-- If you think your pet might die, you can switch it out with one of your other active pets by using button four on the action bar.
+- If you think your pet might die, switch it out with one of your other active pets using ‘button four’ on the action bar.
 This uses a turn.

 - Winning harder fights will allow you to gain bonus Difficulty Points – either from higher quality pets (rare, uncommon, etc.) or level/length of the fight.

 - Live pets heal a portion of their health after every fight, provided they took part.
 The amount healed is 50% of the damage taken.